lixilinx/FilterbanksBestPractices/README.md

 ### MIRROR symmetry if latency is unconcerned

+MIRROR symmetry imposes constraint $\pmb h = {\rm flip}(\pmb g)$, where $\pmb h$ and $\pmb g$ are the prototype analysis and synthesis filters, respectively.
 [This script](https://github.com/lixilinx/PracticalFilterbanks/blob/main/mirror_design_for_latency_insensitive_applications.m) generates the following design for applications insensitive to latency.
 With latency+1=filter length and symmetry setting either [1;0;0] or [0;0;0], the code finds this optimal design where analysis and synthesis filters mirror each other.
-Forcing symmetry=[-1;0;0] (analysis filter equals synthesis filter) leads to noticeable less sidelobe suppression as the resultant filter is symmetric, thus halves the continuous design freedoms.
+Forcing symmetry=[-1;0;0] (analysis filter equals synthesis filter) leads to noticeable less sidelobe suppression as the resultant filter itself is symmetric, thus halves the continuous design freedoms.

-MIRROR symmetry leads to the least aliasing, but brings two possible drawbacks:
+MIRROR symmetry leads to the least aliasing and also the [least squares solution for signal reconstruction](https://github.com/lixilinx/FilterbanksBestPractices/tree/main#symmetries-and-least-squares-reconstruction), but brings two possible drawbacks:
 * Generally it is not good for low latency design as here, latency+1 must equal filter length.
 * Typically neither the analysis nor the synthesis filter has good linear phase property (surely, their combined phase is linear as the analysis-synthesis filter is symmetric).